matviyiv/BooksApp/README.md

 Project created by Matviyiv Nazar

-It is Backbone AMD MVC project.
+It is test project where I have played with Backbone AMD MVC and AngularJS.
 Folder "app" contains Client side of the application.
 In index.html uncomment line to get Sinon fakeServer working.
 </br>